Arable and improved grasslands

 1. About

-All needs discussing and editing with the farming group (most of actions relate to CS options)
+All needs discussing and editing with the farming group (most of actions relate to CS options).

 Key pressures and opportunities

-Agree text for current/future farm business context – markets/ changes to crops grown in Devon? / ELMArable and grasslands are a basic elements of the agricultural landscape and are of great economic value.
-Any changes to their management must be evaluated within this context and if necessary financed as payments for public goods.
+Arable and grasslands are basic elements of the agricultural landscape and of great economic value.
+Any changes to their management must be evaluated within this context and, if necessary, financed as payments for public goods.
 Implementing actions for nature (such as integrated pest management) can lead to cost savings, especially in the long term.
 Some simple actions can be done voluntarily for the enjoyment of helping and seeing wildlife.
-Others will need funding either through farmers being paid more for products or through public funding..
-Arable and grassland options are a key component of current agri-environment schemes, although some including those which are of most valuable of these for arable plants are often undersubscribed.
-Be good to say more about ELM here……
+Others need funding, either through farmers being paid more for products or through public funding.
+Arable and grassland options are a key component of current agri-environment schemes, although some, including those which are of most value for arable plants, are often undersubscribed.
+It would be good to say more about ELM here.

 2. What we need to do and where